 The key to treating fistula patients is highly-trained fistula surgeons, as well as best-practice allied health professionals who are able to care for the pre- and post-operative needs of patients.nIn most cases it takes a simple, two-hour operation to correct an obstetric fistula.
 Given that some women have lived with the condition for more than a decade, the transformation this single operation makes is breathtaking.
 The operation can cost as little as $700.
 All patients at Hamlin hospitals are treated free of charge, as most are too poor to pay.

 Globally, Hamlin is pivotal to the training of fistula surgeons through its partnership with the FIGO Fistula Surgery Training Initiative; Hamlin has trained more than half of the program’s surgeons, as wells as six nurses.
 After training at the Addis Ababa Fistula Hospital – considered a global centre of excellence in fistula surgery – these healthcare professionals return to their home nations to help women in Madagascar, Ghana, Afghanistan and the Democratic Republic of Congo.

 “Midwifery I believe is the answer – to put a well trained midwife in every village would soon eradicate obstetric fistula,” Catherine remarked in her acceptance speech of the Right Livelihood Award.
 The Hamlin College of Midwives recruits high-achieving, regional students to study a Bachelor of Science (Midwifery) on a full scholarship.
 It costs $4,500 AUD to provide a one year scholarship for a midwifery student.

-Catherine’s dream of eradicating fistula in Ethiopia by 2030 will only be possible if all of us continue caring and advocating for the most vulnerable of women.
+Catherine’s dream of eradicating fistula in Ethiopia will only be possible if all of us continue caring and advocating for the most vulnerable of women.
 Click here to help finish what Catherine started.